Scams: How to Recognize and Avoid Them

 - Being asked to pay money in order to receive a prize

-- Use of scare tactics, e.g. telling you a loved one is in danger, that your computer has been hacked or threatening arrest if you don’t act now
+- Use of high-pressure or scare tactics, e.g. telling you a loved one is in danger, that your computer has been hacked or threatening arrest if you don’t act now

-- Insistence that you pay via gift cards, prepaid cards, wire transfer or cryptocurrency (e.g. Bitcoin)
+- Insistence that you pay via gift cards, prepaid cards, wire transfer, cryptocurrency (e.g. Bitcoin), or gold/precious metals

 - Get-rich-quick and other promises that sound too good to be true